aws-amplify/docs/docs/lib/graphqlapi/fragments/flutter/authz.md

 #### IAM

 Amazon Cognito identity pools allows you to use credentials from AWS IAM in a mobile application.
 The Amplify CLI can automatically configure this for you when running `amplify add auth`.
-For manual configuration, add the following snippet to your `amplifyconfiguration.json` file:
+For manual configuration, add the following snippet to your `amplifyconfiguration.dart` file:

 ```json
 {